Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Results

 \section{Results}

-We study the behavior of generative models on the three different data sets described in ~\ref{sec:event_generation}.
-Our study finds that by using the B-VAE we are able to capture the underlying distribution such that we can generate a collection of events that is in very good agreement with the distributions found in MC event data with 12 times more events than in the training data.
-Our study finds that many GAN architectures and the standard VAE do not perform well.
-The best GAN results are achieved by the DijetGAN~\cite{DijetGAN} and its shortcomings are discussed.
-The failure of the standard VAE is accounted to the fact that the distributions of encoded real MC events in latent space is not a standard normal distribution.
+We study the behavior of generative models on the three different data sets described in ~\ref{sec:level1-mcdata}.
+Most of the conducted studies focus on the $t\bar{t}$ dataset beginning in \ref{sec:ttbres} and we only present short, preliminary studies on the two-body and the leptonic Z decay in \ref{sec:tbd} and \ref{sec:lzd}.
+Our study finds that by using the B-VAE, we are able to capture the underlying distribution such that we can generate a collection of events that is in very good agreement with the distributions found in MC event data with 12 times more events than in the training data.
+Our study finds that many GAN architectures with default parameters and the standard VAE do not perform well.
+The best GAN results in this study are achieved by the DijetGAN~\cite{DijetGAN} with the implementation as delivered by the authors and the LSGAN~\cite{lsgan} with the recommended hyperparameters.
+The failure of the standard VAE is accounted to the fact that the distributions of encoded physical events in latent space is not a standard normal distribution.
 We find that the density information buffer can circumvent this issue.
-To this end we perform a brief parameter scan on the latent space dimension $\dim z$, the parameter $B$ in the loss function in eq.~\eqref{eq:vaeloss}, the smudge factors $\alpha$ and offsets $\gamma$.
-The performance of the optimized B-VAE is presented in Figures~\ref{fig:toyeventcons}~to~\ref{fig:latent_densities}.
+To this end we perform a brief parameter scan beyond $\dim \mathbf{z}$ and $B$ for the smudge factors $\alpha$ and offsets $\gamma$.
+The performance of the optimized B-VAE is presented in Figures~\ref{fig:ttb1d}~to~\ref{fig:latent_densities}.
 Additionally, we investigate whether improvements to the density information buffer can be achieved by performing a Kernel Density Estimation, creating a Gaussian Mixture Model or learning the latent code density with another VAE.
+Finally, we perform sanity checks with the $t\bar{t}$ dataset in \ref{sec:sanity}, obtain benchmark performances from traditional methods and test whether our proposed method is trivial, i.e. whether it is only learning the identity function.